awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-ecs.md

 EXPOSE 2000/tcp
 ```

 In your task definition, the configuration depends on the networking mode that you use\.
 Bridge networking is the default and can be used in your default VPC\.
-In a bridge network, publish UDP port 2000, and create a link from your application container to the daemon container\.
-Use the `AWS_XRAY_DAEMON_ADDRESS` environment variable to tell the X\-Ray SDK where to send traces\.
+In a bridge network, set the `AWS_XRAY_DAEMON_ADDRESS` environment variable to tell the X\-Ray SDK which container\-port to reference and set the host port\.
+For example, you could publish UDP port 2000, and create a link from your application container to the daemon container\.

 **Example Task definition**